Indo-Guyanese: History

-Indian immigration to the British West Indies was triggered by Great Britain's decision in the 1830s to outlaw the enslavement of labour brought from Africa.
+Indian immigration to the British West Indies was triggered by Great Britain's decision in the 1833 to outlaw the enslavement of labour brought from Africa.
 Newly emancipated Africans wanted livable wages and the British did not want to comply.
 This led sugar plantation owners to look elsewhere for workers.
-After they recruited from other countries, colonial recruitment turned to British India.
+After initially seeking laborers from Madeira (Portugal) in 1835, colonial recruitment turned to British India.
+Indian indentured immigrants began arriving in British Guiana from 1838 onwards.

 The indentured labour system became the replacement system for slavery in British Guiana.
-Persisting for 75 years, this system of indentured servitude presented its own forms of injustices, creating conflict with Indian nationalists.
-They pushed for its end in 1917.
+Persisting for 75 years, this system of indentured servitude presented its own forms of injustices, creating conflict with Indian nationalists who pushed for its end in 1917.
 One major distinction between slavery and the indentured immigrant experience was that the indentured labourers from India had agreed to immigration, signing contracts that bound them to a plantation for five years, while earning a small, fixed daily wage.
 After five additional years working in Guiana (for a total of 10 years), survivors would be entitled either to receive passage back to India or to stay in Guiana and receive land and money to start their own businesses.

 In 1838, some 396 Indian immigrants arrived in British Guiana from Calcutta.
-Over the ensuing 80 years, a reported total of more than 230,000 indentured labourers arrived from India.
+Over the next nine decades, up to 1928, 239,909 Indian immigrants arrived.
+Of these 75,547 returned home, the remainder constitute the ancestors of today's Indo-Guyanese.

 For the first 25 years, indentured recruits were drawn largely from small towns in and around Calcutta, but people were recruited from as far as Sri Lanka.

 As with indentured servitude in North America, the backbone of all recruiting operations were professional recruiters, assisted by paid local agents called "Arkatis" in North India and "Maistris" in South India.
 Intimidation, coercion, and deception were common, as were illegal practices, such as kidnapping and forced detention.
 An example of deception related to labourers who signed to immigrate to Surinam; recruiters would pronounce the country as "Sri-Ram," which would be perceived as the names of two Hindu deities with complex but very positive connotations.

+The lifestyles of Indian indentured servants in places like British Guiana and Danish St. Croix were later compared to examine the flaws of the indenture system and why it was eventually abolished.
+Many Indians had no control over their own wages, because of this they faced debt.
+The systematic mistreatment of Indians resulted in the downfall of indenture.

-In addition to having to deal with lack of freedoms, intense heat, and brutal working conditions, these indentured servants were largely met with hostility from the newly freed African population.
-Their chance to earn a living was undercut by the very low wages paid to the Indian immigrants.
+In addition to having to deal with lack of freedoms, intense heat, and brutal working conditions, these indentured servants faced animosity from the newly freed Afro-Guyanese population who felt that their chance to earn a living was undercut by the very low wages paid to the Indian immigrants.

+Indian workers on plantations struggled with racism and colorism, they faced difficult times because the colonial officials who were there for protection usually aligned with the white planter class.
+Indentured workers also struggled to report the abuse they faced because of language barriers.